How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 Use Pen and Pencil

-The traditional way of creating and tracking your budget is to use a pen and pencil.
+The traditional way of tracking your expenses is to use a pen and pencil.
 It may sound tiring but a large number of people still use this method.

 We suggest that you buy a notebook or diary to track the flow of cash.
 You can also include reference numbers in a column so that it is easy to refer to a specific expense.